Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 }
 </pre>

+Activate the structure first and then the table to complete the table creation.

-2. Next we will create data generator class to fill data to this table by fetching data from /DMO/TRAVEL table.
+3. Next we will create data generator class to fill data to this table by fetching data from /DMO/TRAVEL table.